lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 ### Summary of Deep Learning Algorithms

-* *Autoencoders*
-Autoencoders (AE) are neural networks that are trained to reproduce the indata.
+* *Autoencoders* (AE) are neural networks that are trained to reproduce the indata.
 They come in different flavours both with respect to depth and width, but also with respect to how overlearning is prevented.
 They can be used to detect anomalies from those datapoints that are poorly reconstructed by the network, as quantified by the reconstruction error.
 AEs can also be used for dimension reduction or compression in a data preprocession step.
 Subsequently other anomaly detection techniques can be applied to the transformed data.

-* *Variational autoencoders*
-Variational autoencoders are latent space models where the network is trying to transform the data to a pior distribution (usually multivariate normal).
+* *Variational autoencoders* are latent space models where the network is trying to transform the data to a pior distribution (usually multivariate normal).
 That is, the lower dimensional representation of the data that you get from standard autoencoder will be distributed according to the prior distribution in the case of a variational autoencoder.
 This means that you can feed data from the prior distribution backwards through the network to generate new data from a distribution close to the one of the original authentic data.
 Of course you can also use the network to detect outliers in the dataset by comparing the transformed dataset with the prior distribution.

-* *Adversarial autoencoders*
-Adversarial autoencoders have some conceptual similarities with variational autoencoders in that they also are capable of generating new (approximate) samples of the dataset.
+* *Adversarial autoencoders* have some conceptual similarities with variational autoencoders in that they also are capable of generating new (approximate) samples of the dataset.
 One of the differences between them is not so much how they model the network, but how they are trained.
 Adversarial autoencoders are based on the idea of GANs (Generative adversarial networks).
 In a GAN, two neural networks are randomly initialized and random indata from a specified distribution is fed into the first network (the generator).